JoeGuetz/tradegov_cons_screening_list_api/README.md

 CRTSRVPGM SRVPGM(IXPERTOSS/TRDGOVCSL) SRCFILE(IXPERTOSS/QSRVSRC)

 Compile the test program T$TGSSRCH with SEU Option 14 on member IXPERTOSS/T$TGSSRCH
-(remember to do something with the copy for the apikey)
+(remember to do something with the copy statement for the apikey)